 The Temple had four corner buildings in the Azarah.
 It was that way in the First Temple and also will be that way in Ezekiel’s Temple.
 In the northwest corner there was a building called the Beit Ha Moked (House of the Hearth).
 It was the dormitory for the course of priests that were on duty in the Temple for the week.
 We don’t know what this building was called in the First Temple, but it could have been called that.
 The gate that ran through that building is called the Shaar Ha Yeconiah (The Gate of Jeconiah, also called Jehoichin).
 He was a king of Judah and he went through that gate when he was taken into captivity into Babylon.
 So, we know that building existed in the First Temple.

-The concept of kedusha is “to designate, to set apart for the service of God by formal and legal restrictions and limitations.
+The concept of kedusha is basically defined as, “to designate or to set apart for the service of God by formal and legal restrictions and limitations.
 The kedusha of periods of time, such as the Sabbath and festivals, are marked by limits on man’s activities of work and construction.”

 Kedusha can come in varying degrees and it touches the whole world.
 The nations of the world have a lower kedusha than the nation of Israel.
 Israel and the land has a lower kedusha than Jerusalem.
 Jerusalem has a lower kedusha than the Temple Mount.
 The Temple Mount has a lower kedusha than the Court of the Women.
 The Court of the Women has a lower kedusha than the Court of the Israelites.
 The Court of the Israelites has a lower kedusha than the Azarah.
 The Azarah has a lower kedusha than the Heichal of the Temple.
 The Heichal has a lower kedusha than the Kodesh Ha Kodeshim.
 There are many peoples in the world, but Israel has a higher Kedusha.
 There are many tribes in Israel, but the tribe of Levi has a higher kedusha.
 There are many families in the tribe of Levi, but only the family of Aaron has a higher kedusha.
 There are many in the family of Aaron, but only one has a higher kedusha, the High Priest.
 So, you can see the Temple teaches the concept of kedusha and that is why it is called the Beit Ha Mikdash, the “House of Kedusha.”